Safety Index Synthesis via Sum-of-Squares Programming: Method

 where $N = n_S+|\mathcal{N}|+|\mathcal{M}|$.
 Therefore, the Problem \ref{eq: local manifold problem} can be turned into the following equivalent problem:

 \begin{problem}[\textit{Refute}] find $\Theta = \{k_1, k_2, \cdots, k_n\}$, such that

 \end{problem}

-\begin{remark} It is noteworthy that \Cref{theo:posi} requires $\gamma^*$ and $\eta^*$ to be polynomials, which does not necessarily hold in practice.
-Therefore, the state-of-the-art SOSP-based safety index synthesis methods are inapplicable to many practical systems.
-On the other hand, as long as the system dynamics satisfy \Cref{def: subs}, our proposed method can be applied by projecting non-polynomial terms into a higher-dimensional polynomial manifold, and introducing additional polynomial equality constraints.
+\begin{remark} It is noteworthy that \Cref{theo:posi} requires $\gamma^*$ and $\eta^*$ to be polynomials, which limits the applicability of current SOSP-based safety index synthesis methods.
+On the other hand, as long as the system dynamics satisfy \Cref{def: subs}, our proposed method can be applied. \end{remark}